ttaute/math/readme.md

 It will generate HTML documentation and manpages.

 ## License
-This program is licensed unter the MIT License.
+This program is licensed under the MIT License.

 A copy of it can be found under LICENSE.